 Non specified information has been left to your discretion.
 Where materials are not indicated, finishes can be assumed as necessary.
 All assumptions must be justified in the narrative.
 Modification to the architecture is not allowed.

-Graduate Student projects must discuss Title 24, not do complete paperwork or schedules.
+Graduate Student projects must discuss Title 24, but are not required to complete paperwork or schedules.
 The 2013 Standards can be found at:

-Make sure that you clearly address the compliance issues in your narrative and show the calculations on your board for each area in the space.
+Make sure that you clearly address the compliance issues in your narrative and show the calculations on your booklet for each area in the space.

 Design Competition location:

 888 Montebello Blvd

 Rosemead, CA 91770

 The purposes of the Awards are three fold:

 - To honor Russell Cole and preserve the memory and meaning of his attitudes toward lighting, lighting education and assisting everyone in their pursuit of knowledge.

 - To encourage education in lighting for college students, under graduate or graduate, who have given evidence of innovative thought and implementation in their studies of light and lighting.